js216/CeNTREX/DAQ/README.md

     config = {
        "name"              : ...,
        "label"             : ...,
+       "config_fname"      : ....,  # name of the device config file
        "current_run_dir"   : ...,   # where the CSV files are to be stored
        "path"              : ...,
        "correct_response"  : ...,